Discreet Confidential Consultation (213) 374-3952

 Witnesses and Physical Evidence

-The other examples of evidence are witnesses — anybody that saw anything.
+The other examples of evidence are witnesses — anybody who saw anything.
 Any physical evidence — photographs, injuries — these are all things that I've seen in rape cases that I've handled.
 A lot of this stuff is common sense.
 If someone says they punched me in the face and then raped me, and then there's no damage to their face, that would be inconsistent with what they said.

 So, the answer to the question as to what evidence the prosecutors are going to get in a rape case is they're going to get whatever they're able to get based on the circumstances of the issues.